KristinaUdovicic/master_thesis/read_me.txt

 **

-Directory algorithm_detaied contains files ship_port_algorithm.py and gale_shapley_algorithm.py, whose outputs, besides the result, contain information about the construction of the result.
-Outputs are available in .txt files, whohe names have been marked in files ship_port_algorithm.py i gale_shapley_algorithm.py before definitions of the problems.
+Directory algorithm_detailed contains files ship_port_algorithm.py and gale_shapley_algorithm.py, whose outputs, besides the result, contain information about the construction of the result.
+Outputs are available in .txt files, whose names have been marked in files ship_port_algorithm.py i gale_shapley_algorithm.py before definitions of the problems.
 Lines of code for the execution have been commented.